 \item Multi-class classification: there are $K=4$ four classes in this example.
 Let $\mu_{kj} = (k-1)/3$ for $j=\{2,4,\ldots,40\}$ and $\mu_{kj} =0$ otherwise.
 The data are simulated as $\xb_i \sim N(\boldsymbol{\mu}_k,\bSigma)$ for $i\in C_k$, with the same covariance structure for binary classification.
 As noted in \citet{witten2009penalized}, a one-dimensional vector projection of the data fully captures the class structure. \end{enumerate}

-Four approaches are compared: (i) our proposal Rifle; (ii) $\ell_1$-penalized logistic or multinomial regression implemented using the R package glmnet; (iii) $\ell_1$-penalized FDA with diagonal estimate of $\bSigma_w$ implemented using the R package penalizedLDA \citep{witten2009penalized}; and (iv) direct approach to sparse discriminant analysis \citep{mai2012direct,mai2015multiclass} implemented using the R package dsda and msda for binary and multi-class classification, respectively.
+Four approaches are compared: (i) Rifle; (ii) $\ell_1$-penalized logistic or multinomial regression implemented using the R package glmnet; (iii) $\ell_1$-penalized FDA with diagonal estimate of $\bSigma_w$ implemented using the R package penalizedLDA \citep{witten2009penalized}; and (iv) direct approach to sparse discriminant analysis \citep{mai2012direct,mai2015multiclass} implemented using the R package dsda and msda for binary and multi-class classification, respectively.

 For each method, models are fit on the training set with tuning parameter selected using 5-fold cross-validation.
 Then, the models are evaluated on the test set.
 In addition to the aforementioned models, we consider an oracle estimator using the theoretical direction $\vb^*$, computed using the population quantities $\bSigma_w$ and $\bSigma_b$.

 To compare the performance of the different proposals, we report the misclassification error on the test set and the number of non-zero features selected in the models.
-The results for 500 training samples and 1000 test samples, with $d=1000$ features, are reported in Table~\ref{Table:fda}.
-From Table~\ref{Table:fda}, we see that our proposal have the lowest misclassification error compared to other competing methods. \citet{witten2009penalized} has the highest misclassification error in both of our simulation settings, since it does not take into account the dependencies among the features. \citet{mai2012direct} and \citet{mai2015multiclass} perform slightly worse than our proposal in terms of misclassification error.
+The results for 400 training samples and 1000 test samples, with $d=500$ features, are reported in Table~\ref{Table:fda}.
+From Table~\ref{Table:fda}, we see that Rifle has the lowest misclassification error compared to other competing methods.
+This suggests that Algorithm~\ref{alg:tgd} works well with the initial value obtained from the convex approach in Section~\ref{convexrelax}. \citet{witten2009penalized} has the highest misclassification error in both of our simulation settings, since it does not take into account the dependencies among the features. \citet{mai2012direct} and \citet{mai2015multiclass} perform slightly worse than our proposal in terms of misclassification error.
 Moreover, they use a large number of features in their model, which renders interpretation difficult.
 In contrast, the number of features selected by our proposal is very close to that of the oracle estimator.